-Changes of Assumptions: In 2018, demographic assumptions and inflation rate were changed in accordance to the CalPERS Experience Study and Review of Actuarial Assumptions December 2017.
+Changes of Assumptions: In 2019, there were no changes.
+In 2018, demographic assumptions and inflation rate were changed in accordance to the CalPERS Experience Study and Review of Actuarial Assumptions December 2017.
 There were no changes in the discount rate.
 In 2017, the accounting discount rate reduced from 7.65 percent to 7.15 percent.
 In 2016, there were no changes.
 In 2015, amounts reported reflect an adjustment of the discount rate from 7.5 percent (net of administrative expense) to 7.65 percent (without a reduction for pension plan administrative expense.)
 In 2014, amounts reported were based on the 7.5 percent discount rate.